rizwan-kh/rizwan-kh.github.io/content/posts/k8s-eks-aad-integration.md

 - Select `Accounts in this organizational directory only (MyAccount only - Single tenant)`
 - Click `Register`

-After the app is created, there are couple of configuration that needs to be performed.
+After the app is created, there is a couple of configuration that needs to be performed.
 - Click on `Authentication` and under `Advance settings` and check the `Allow public client flows` and save it
 ---
 - check if platform needs to be added and if yes, then add a platform of type Web with redirect URI as `http://localhost/red` and select `ID tokens (used for implicit and hybrid flows)`